natematias/governing-human-algorithm-behavior/README.md

 * How could your project area be transformed by algorithmic literacy — and how not?

 ---

+#### SPRING BREAK
+*Before spring break, we will do a syllabus adjustment check-in, to make sure that there's enough room and support for team projects.*

+---

 #### 11.1 Policy Topic: Public Engagement with Incident Reporting